'Vampire Academy' official trailer spells bloody trouble for privileged vampire hierarchy

 Emily Cummins, Don Murphy, Susan Montford, Deepak Nayar, and Jillian DeFrehn also serve as executive producers.
 Universal Television, a division of Universal Studio Group, is a co-producer.
 Plec shares directing duties with Bille Woodruff (first episode), Luis Prieto, Jesse Warn, Erica Dunton, and Geoff Shotz.

-Vampire Diaries swoops onto Peacock with its first four episodes Thursday, Sep.
+Vampire Academy swoops onto Peacock with its first four episodes Thursday, Sep.
 15. Subsequent installments will drop on a weekly basis after that.